 Zeta Phi Beta Sorority, Inc. was founded on January 16, 1920, on the campus of Howard University.
 The sorority had five founders, referred to as the five pearls, and four principles, which are scholarship, service, sisterhood, and finer womanhood.
-The Lambda Epsilon chapter was chartered at Illinois State University on June 3, 1973.

-- Instagram: isu_zetas - Redbird Life: Zeta Phi Beta Sorority, Incorporated
+• Instagram: isuzetas • Redbird Life: Zeta Phi Beta Sorority, Inc.